Chamarajanagar: Transport

 Chamarajanagar railway station is the southernmost rail point in Karnataka.
 There is a direct train to Tirupati which starts at three in the afternoon and a direct train to Bangalore in the morning.
-The nearest airport is Mysore airport and the nearest international airports are in Coimbatore International Airport and Kempegowda International Airport.
+The nearest airport is Mysore airport.

 Religion

 Maaravva or Maaramma is the most widely worshiped deity in the town, more than ten temples of Maaravva can be found in the town.
 Chamarajeshwara Temple and Haralu Kote Anjaneya Temple are the biggest and the oldest temples respectively.
 Apart from these, the town has many temples.
-As far as other religious beliefs are concerned, the town has 2 Jain Basadis, and 2 Buddha Viharas.
+As far as other religious beliefs are concerned, the town has two Jain Basadis and two Buddha Viharas.

 Bandit Veerappan

 Since a lot of the southern area of the district is dense forest, it had provided a good refuge to the notorious bandit Veerappan, responsible for the death of over a hundred policemen.
 He was shot dead in an encounter with the specially formed Special Task Force (STF) on 18 October 2004 in Dharmapuri district, Tamil Nadu.
 He had been on the run for over two decades.

-The presence of illegal quarrying for black stone imposes a great threat to the forests in the region.
+The presence of illegal quarrying for black stone imposes a threat to the forests in the region.